 If you’re a service business, build your services in a similar manner, considering your different clientele and the value they will get from the different options you have on offer.
 If a very affordable package will cheapen your brand, consider excluding it.
 If a pricier option will limit your clientele too drastically, maybe cut back on some of the services included.

-8. Prepare for trial and error
+8. Prepare for growth

 Whether you’re starting your first or your third business, expect to make mistakes.
 This is natural and so long as you learn from them, also beneficial.